Policies

 It is good practice to ask a Vulnerable Adult why they are upset or how a cut or bruise was caused, or respond to a Vulnerable Adult wanting to talk to you.
 This practice can help clarify vague concerns and result in appropriate action.

 If you are concerned about a Vulnerable Adult you must share your concerns.
-Initially, you should talk to one of the people designated as responsible for Vulnerable Adult protection within DINN Enterprise CIC.
+Initially, you should talk to one of the people designated as responsible for Vulnerable Adult protection within DiNN Enterprise CIC.

 In this organisation, this person is: